Innovation Week 2016 highlights collaborations

 Beginning with Friday night pitches, brainstorming, business plan development, and basic prototype creation, Startup Weekend Mackay will culminate in Sunday night demos and presentations.
 Participants create working start-ups during the event and are able to collaborate with like-minded individuals outside of their daily networks.
 All teams hear talks by industry leaders and receive valuable feedback from local entrepreneurs.
 The weekend is centered around action, innovation, and education.

-Innovation Week is supported by the Australian Academy of Technology and Engineering.
+Supported by the Australian Academy of Technology and Engineering